Jual6332/HarnessGUI/README.md

 - Configuration settings loaded automatically

 ## Running the Code
-Clone this repo.
+To run the code, clone this repo.
 Then, from inside the HarnessGUI directory:
 ```
 python3 main.py
 ```
-will run the program

 ## What's Ahead
 - Integrate GUI w/ Harness for testing